top of page

 Your breath is a powerful tool that's always with you.
 Deep breathing sends signals to your brain to calm down.
 Try this simple technique when stress hits:

-1. Breathe in slowly through your nose for 4 counts
+1. Breathe in slowly through your nose for 4 counts.

-2. Hold for 2 counts
+2. Hold for 2 counts.

-3. Breathe out slowly through your mouth for 6 counts
+3. Breathe out slowly through your mouth for 6 counts.

-4. Repeat for 2-3 minutes
+4. Repeat for 2-3 minutes.

 Mindfulness meditation takes this further by training your mind to stay in the present moment instead of worrying about the future or dwelling on the past.
-Even 5 minutes daily can help lower your stress levels over time.
+Even five minutes daily can help lower your stress levels over time.

 Build Healthy Routines